philipdanielhayton/Vendr.Contrib.Editors.FileUpload/readme.md

 - It works with multiple files
 - It supports deletions
-- It saves a simple json array to the properties model.value with the following model:
+- It returns simple meta data about the files with the following model:

 ```
 [